-A high-level report on Calgary’s progress towards the goals in both the Municipal Development Plan and Calgary Transportation Plan are completed prior to each business plan cycle.
-This information shows areas where the city is making progress, and where we need to improve to fulfill our 60-year goal.
+A high-level report on Calgary’s progress towards the goals in both the Municipal Development Plan and the Calgary Transportation Plan are completed prior to each business plan cycle.
+This information shows areas where the city is making progress, and where we need to improve to fulfill our 60 year vision.

 ||First report completed (on how we are doing)|

 ||Report presented to Council|

 The Municipal Development Plan (MDP) sets out a monitoring program which measures how well the city is progressing against the 14 core indicators outlined in Section 5.3 of the MDP.

 The first monitoring report was completed in November 2013 and was presented to City Council in January 2014.

 City staff used 14 indicators to measure progress in the three-year reports.
 In the 2013 Monitoring Report, eight of those indicators moved in the right direction, three have not changed since they were last measured and three are moving farther away from their Municipal Development Plan and Calgary Transportation Plan goals.

 Some of the most positive trends in Calgary’s growth are: